← back to blog

 where the fun really starts

-i tried to put in /api/student?filter=login and boom, it showed me every single students' login credentials.
+i tried to put in /api/student?filter=login and boom, it showed me login credentials.

 {